-- 1) Name of the group of deforestation agents - 2) Brief description of the related deforestation activity (e.g., slash and burn agriculture, unsustainable logging) and the main social, economic and cultural features that are relevant to understand why the agent group is deforesting (e.g., subsistence versus commercial activities)

-- 3) Brief assessment of the most likely change in the agent population size in the future.
+- 1) Name of the group of deforestation agents - Brief description of the related deforestation activity (e.g., slash and burn agriculture, unsustainable logging) and the main social, economic and cultural features that are relevant to understand why the agent group is deforesting (e.g., subsistence versus commercial activities) - 3) Brief assessment of the agent population size (e.g., number of households, number of farmers) and its most likely change in the future.
 For groups of agents that are expected to increase in number, specify whether the increase will be due to migration from outside the UDef PA and UDef LB. - 4) For each identified group, describe the alternative and/or mitigation activities that will be facilitated by the project, where applicable.